seanmarcia/pythonforgood.org/faq.md

 We are proud to have a <a href="/coc">code of conduct</a>.

-##### How is 2017 different from 2016?
+##### How is 2018 different from 2017?

-For starters, Python for Good didn't exist in 2016 :) We're an offshoot of Ruby For Good, an event on the east coast that Sean has been running for years.
-The main differences from the last Ruby for Good event are the switch to Python, opting for communal meals over catered food, and being on the west coast.
+We're going to be building on the great work we did in 2017 as well as starting some excellent new projects.
+We loved the communal cooking and food in 2017 but we may get our food in 2018 from Reed college.